kristinezhengx/amazon-app-site/my-project/docs/setup/env.md

 uvicorn main:app --reload
 ```

 This is using uvicorn to run our file.
-The file name is `main` and the `--reload` has the server automatically relaod after new changes are saved to the `main.py` file.
+The file name is `main` and the `--reload` has the server automatically reload after new changes are saved to the `main.py` file.

 ### Explore the Endpoints